mapstruct/mapstruct.org/content/news/2017-02-20-mapstruct-1_2_0_Beta1-is-out-with-lombok-support-and-direct-field-access.md

 * Support for Java 8 streams
 * Mappings based on public fields (i.e. you can write DTOs without getters and setters)
 * Automatic creation of sub-mapping methods
-* Mapping methods can take "pass-through" context parameters, e.g. for passing a locale to custom mapping methods
+* Mapping methods can take "pass-through" context parameters, addressing different use cases like
+ * Passing a locale, timezone or similar to custom mapping methods
+ * Keeping track of processed nodes in circular object graphs
 * Target bean factory methods can access a mapping's source parameter(s)

 <!--more-->